dynamsoft-docs/camera-enhancer-docs-mobile/programming/android/auxiliary-api/dceframe.md

 ## getStrides

-Get the stride of the image by the Y (luminance) component.
+Get the number of row bytes in each image plane (YUV).

 ```java
 int[] getStrides()